Discontinuous past: Typology of discontinuous past markers

 According to Dahl, "quite a few" languages use the pluperfect tense in answering this question.
 Other languages, such as Oneida (spoken in North America) and Akan (spoken in Ghana) have specialised markers for this situation.

 Types of discontinuous past

-Plungian and von der Auwera divide discontinuous past tenses into imperfective and perfective.
+Plungian and van der Auwera divide discontinuous past tenses into imperfective and perfective.
 With imperfective verbs (states, durative processes, habitual situations), the markers of discontinuous past "denote situations of limited duration, which are claimed not to extend up to the moment of speech".

 Imperfective tenses can be divided into various categories, for example stative, progressive, iterative, and habitual.
-According to Plungian and von der Auwera, discontinuous past marking is found most often for habituals.
+According to Plungian and van der Auwera, discontinuous past marking is found most often for habituals.

 English

 An example of past imperfect tense in English which is often said to have a discontinuous meaning is the English past tense with "used to":